Verisk reports lower Scope 1 and 2 emissions in conjunction with CDP’s 2023 Climate Change Questionnaire

 Calculated on a market-basis, the lower emissions, coupled with the impact of Verisk’s investments in renewable energy certificates (RECs) and the application of carbon offsets, helped Verisk balance 100% of its CDP-reported Scope 1, 2, and 3 (business air travel and downstream leased assets) emissions for the sixth consecutive year.

 Results for the five-year period 2018-2022, can be found here.
 An independent third party provided external assurance over certain GHG emissions metrics, and their Report of Independent Accountants as well as our management assertion can be found here.

-Verisk’s annual emissions inventory is conducted in accordance with the Greenhouse Gas Protocol, a globally recognized standard developed by the World Resources Institute and the World Business Council on Sustainable Development.
-For 2017, 100 percent of Verisk’s global emissions attributable to Scopes 1, 2, and 3 (business air travel) activities were balanced by our investments in renewable energy certificates (RECs) and carbon offsets.
+Verisk conducts its annual emissions inventory in accordance with the Greenhouse Gas (GHG) Protocol, a globally recognized standard developed in conjunction with the World Resources Institute and the World Business Council for Sustainable Development.

 You will soon be redirected to the 3E website.
 If the page has not redirected, please visit the 3E site here.
 Please visit our newsroom to learn more about this agreement: Verisk Announces Sale of 3E Business to New Mountain Capital.